storageos/storageos.github.io/_docs/applications/mssql.md

    storageos           mssqldata
    ```

-3. Confirm SQL Server installation status
+3. Confirm SQL Server installation status:

    ```
    $ sudo docker logs mssql | more
    ...
-   2017-04-13 09:24:22.28 Server      Dedicated admin connection support was established for listening locally on port 1434.
+   2017-05-04 11:05:10.80 Server      Dedicated admin connection support was established for listening locally on port 1434.
-   2017-04-13 09:24:22.28 spid17s     SQL Server is now ready for client connections.
+   2017-05-04 11:05:10.80 spid19s     SQL Server is now ready for client connections.
 This is an informational message; no user action is required.
    ```

-## Install SQL Server command-line tools on Linux

-Sqlcmd is now included as part of the SQL Server container however command-line tools and can be installed separately.

-Depending on your Linux distribution, the installation will vary - for more details please consult the [Microsft's website](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup-tools).

 ## Create a Test Database

-1. Connect to SQL Server
+1. Connect to SQL Server:

    >**Note**: We are using *localhost* in this example - if you are running this from a remote host you will need to specify the target server IP.

    If you have installed the SQL Server tools separately you can use `sqlcmd -S localhost -U SA -P p@ssw0rd` to connect, alternatively use the `docker exec` command to run directly from the container.
 The steps that follow apply to both methods of connecting to SQL Server.

    ```
-   $ sudo docker exec -it mssql /opt/mssql-tools/bin/sqlcmd -S localhost -U SA -P p@ssw0rd
+   $ sudo docker exec -it mssql /opt/mssql-tools/bin/sqlcmd -U SA -P p@ssw0rd

    1> SELECT Name from sys.Databases;
    2> go